tksstepan/OriDERandomizer/README.txt

 If you get stuck, use Alt+R to send yourself back to glades.
 Wall jump, double jump, and post ginso escape are all possible sticking points (you will be able to get into swamp without doing the ginso escape, at some point).
 Don't use Alt+R while you're in a locked room (sein fronkey fight, ginso miniboss, etc.) or you will probably be softlocked.

 Shards, limitkeys, and clues all simplify the hunt for dungeon keys in various ways.
 Limitkeys forces all dungeon keys to appear at skill trees or world events (getting any of the dungeon keys, finishing the ginso escape, or starting the forlorn escape).
 Shards places 5 fragments of each key around the world -- upon finding 3, you are able to enter the corresponding dungeon.
-Clues mode provides general locations for a new key for each 3 trees visited, viewable with Alt+P.
+Clues mode provides general locations for a new key for each 3 trees visited, viewable with Alt+P. For new players, Clues is recommended.

-A guide on randomizer terminology and routing is available here: https://docs.google.com/document/d/1g7mSMY5IzORo7mrkmfb0cxLmiw2FD8rfkplIJUDLy-4/edit#heading=h.kiiklir95dur
+An (outdated) guide on randomizer terminology and routing is available here: https://docs.google.com/document/d/1g7mSMY5IzORo7mrkmfb0cxLmiw2FD8rfkplIJUDLy-4/edit#heading=h.kiiklir95dur

-Pickup location statistics for version 2.0 are available here: https://goo.gl/qvYhEU

 Difficulty Guide